 This is their flagship wine and the strongest wine in their portfolio.
 This could be the latest released wine from the region, as 2007 was not available until 2013, which could be even later than the release of Celestins from Henri Bonneau!

 Xavier Vins La Reserve VII IX X – The wine is a multi vintage blend that was produced most recently from the following 3 vintages, as you can tell from the Roman numerals in the name; 2007, (43%), 2009, (21%) and 2010 with 36% of the blend.

 Xavier Vins Cuvee Anonyme Blanc made its debut with the 2012 vintage.
-The wine is produced from blending 50% Roussanne , 40% Grenache Blanc and 10% Clairette .
+The wine is produced by blending 50% Roussanne, 40% Grenache Blanc and 10% Clairette.
 70% of the wine is aged in barrel and the remaining 30% is aged in stainless steel tanks.

-Serving and Decanting Xavier Vins with Wine, Food Pairing Tips
+Serving Xavier Vins with Wine, Food Pairing Tips

-The white wine of Xavier Vins is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+The white wine of Xavier Vins is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine, pasta, mushroom and cheese.

-Xavier Vins produces a few wines from the Cotes du Rhone appellation as we mentioned.
+Xavier Vins also produces a few wines from the Cotes du Rhone appellation as we mentioned.
 But one wine stands out for its uniqueness.
-He produces a blend of 50% Grenache from the Southern Rhone and 50% Syrah from the Northern Rhone , called.
+He produces a blend of 50% Grenache from the Southern Rhone and 50% Syrah from the Northern Rhone, called.
 SM Cotes du Rhone.

 Xavier Wine Tasting Notes

 Luscious textures, sweet, ripe, juicy fruits, a boatload of kirsch, garrigue and earthy scents in the perfume and a long, sweet, ripe, spicy, red berry finish that is drinking well young.